Sarma-Ch/sarma-fullstack/tools-course/03-shell-basics/notes.md

 - Renamed files using 'mv', copied using 'cp', and deleted files usin 'rm'.

 ## 3. Writing Into Files
-- Wrote a line with 'echo "line" > a.txt' (overwrite).
+- Wrote a line with 'echo "line" > a.txt' and  it overwrites.
-- Added another line with 'echo "line" >> a.txt' (append).
+- Added another line with 'echo "line" >> a.txt' to append.

 ## 4. Inspecting Files
 - Created files using cat
-- Viewed contents using 'cat', 'less', 'head', 'tail', and counted data using 'wc'.
+- Viewed contents using 'cat', 'less', 'head', 'tail', and learnt about them.

 ## 5. Searching
-- Created log.txt with repeated words.
+- Created z.txt with repeated words.
-- Searched using 'grep ERROR log.txt'.
+- Searched using 'grep ERROR z.txt'.

 ## 6. Pipes
-- Tried pipelines like : 'cat log.txt | grep ERROR | wc -l' to run multiple cmds
+- Tried pipelines like : 'cat first.txt | grep ERROR | wc -l' to run multiple cmds

 ## 7. History
 - Used 'history' to view command list and also I have  used 'Ctrl + R' to search previous cmds .

+## Other Areas
 Also learnt about Aliases

 I also did,